 Vinegrette is a traditional Russian salad made of boiled beets, potatoes, carrots, pickles, onions, and sauerkraut.
 It is easy to cook and remains very popular especially in wintertime.

-The salad was first mentioned in the early 19th century during the reign of Tsar Alexander I. The name of the salad comes from the French "vinaigre" (vinegar), as at that time the salad was dressed with vinegar , olive oil and salt.
+The salad was first mentioned in the early 19th century during the reign of Tsar Alexander I. The name of the salad comes from the French "vinaigre" (vinegar), as at that time the salad was dressed with vinegar, olive oil, and salt.
 The salad has no meat so in the past it was ideal during lent and other numerous religious fasts.
-It also contains only cheap ingredients so everyone could afford it.
+It also contains only cheap ingredients so everyone could afford to cook it.

 1. Boil potatoes, carrots and beet, peel them and cut into cubes

 3. Mix all ingredients with peas and sauerkraut, dress with oil, and decorate with parsley.